TripathiAshutosh/FastAPI/README.md

 # FastAPI
-Microservice creation and Machine Learning Model Deployment using FastAPI
+This repository explains how to create Microservices using FastAPI